SynBioDex/SBOL-visual/SEPs/SEP_V007.md

 SO:0001687 (Restriction Enzyme Recognition Site), SO:0001688 (Restriction Enzyme Cleavage Junction)

-(Note: Restriction site previously also associated with SO:0000061, but that was incorrect, since it refers to the binding site and *not* the location of cleavage)
+Note: Restriction site previously also associated with SO:0000061, but that was incorrect, since it refers to the binding site and *not* the location of cleavage)

+Note: SO does not currently have Junction equivalents for ribonuclease and protease; a request to add these will be made if this SEP is approved.

 ### Stability Element